balena-io/etcher/README.md

 ## Support

-If you're having any problem, please [raise an issue][newissue] on GitHub and the balena.io team will be happy to help.
+If you're having any problem, please [raise an issue][newissue] on GitHub, and the balena.io team will be happy to help.

 ## License

-Etcher is free software, and may be redistributed under the terms specified in the [license].
+Etcher is free software and may be redistributed under the terms specified in the [license].

 [etcher]: https://balena.io/etcher